 Facing your fears is scary stuff.
 And I have to remember to be really gentle and loving with myself in the process.
 That is a key

-Aimee from The Reality of Anxiety said it wonderfully well yesterday, “Endure it well- You don’t have to be all better today.”
+Aimee from The Reality of Anxiety said it wonderfully well: “Endure it well- You don’t have to be all better today.”

 I wish you peace,

-ps.- I have had tremendous success with the Panic Away program- it gave me the extra push I needed to go out and actually do this important exposure therapy which is what facing your fears is all about.
+ps.- I have had tremendous success with the 60 Second Panic Solution program- it gave me the extra push I needed to go out and actually do this important exposure therapy which is what facing your fears is all about.